czuhajster/traige/README.md

-# WElCOME TO TRAiGE! 🌟
+# WElCOME TO TRAiGE! ⚕️

-## The Future of Automated, Real-Time Triage Systems is Here!
+## The Future of Automated, Real-Time Triage Systems

-We're thrilled to introduce **Traige**, the groundbreaking solution designed to revolutionize the way healthcare and support systems perform triage.
-With Traige, we're bringing the power of automation and real-time processing to your fingertips, ensuring that you can make faster, more accurate decisions when it matters the most.
+We are thrilled to introduce **Traige**, the groundbreaking solution designed to revolutionize the way military personnel and healthcare professionals perform medical triage.
+With Traige, we are bringing the power of automation and real-time processing to your fingertips, ensuring that you can make faster, more accurate decisions when it matters the most.

 ### 🚀 Features

+- **Automated Triage**: Our machine model algorithm, trained on medical data, performs an automated medical triage of wounded and injured based on the vital signs.
-- **Real-Time Data Processing**: Say goodbye to delays!
-Traige processes information as it comes, ensuring you're always working with the most current data.
+- **Real-Time Data Processing**: Traige performs real-time data analysis, as data is streamed from the wearable and mediated through Terra API.
-- **Automated Triage**: Our advanced algorithms analyze incoming data to prioritize cases based on severity and urgency, helping you focus on what truly matters.
-- **User-Friendly Interface**: Whether you're tech-savvy or not, our intuitive interface makes it easy for anyone to jump in and start using Traige.
+- **Alerting**: Whether you're tech-savvy or not, our intuitive interface makes it easy for anyone to jump in and start using Traige.
-- **Scalable Solution**: From small clinics to large hospitals, Traige is designed to scale with your needs, ensuring we grow together.
-- **Secure and Reliable**: We take privacy and security seriously, ensuring your data is protected every step of the way.

 ### 💡 Why Traige?

-In today's fast-paced world, making quick and accurate decisions can save lives.
-That's where Traige comes in.
-We believe that by providing you with the tools to automate and expedite the triage process, we can make a real difference.
-Whether it's healthcare, customer support, or any field requiring prioritization and quick response, Traige is here to help.

-### 🌈 Getting Started

-Getting started with Traige is as easy as 1, 2, 3:

-1. **Sign Up**: Register your organization with Traige.
-2. **Integration**: Easily integrate Traige with your existing systems.
-3. **Go Live**: Start experiencing the benefits of automated, real-time triage.
+In high-pressure circumstances, where medical personnel is overloaded, the process of obtaining critical medical data can be ineffective or inaccurate.
+Triage solves this issue by analysing vital signs of each individual and ranking them by the severity of their injuries.

 ### 📚 Documentation

-For detailed information on installation, setup, and usage, check out our [Documentation](#).
+For detailed information on installation, setup, and usage, check out our [Documentation](https://traige-demo.saajan.net/docs).

 ### 🤝 Support